Your Property. Our Priority.

 • Light rustling noises coming from inside a wall or woodwork

 Carpenter ants will also build their nests in wood, chewing their way through the wood to create their own “galleries.”
 You may see piles of small wood shavings (frass) near their nesting sites.
-Carpenter ants are most active at night, whereas termites are just as active during the day and night.

 If you’re having problems with either of these wood-destroying insects, don’t hesitate to reach out to the team at Green Giant Home & Commercial.